saz12341/phaseSelection-Ex/README.md

-# MikumariSecnd-Ex
+# phaseSelection-Ex
 Example design of the MIKUMARI-link secondary side

-FW magic: 0x390B
+FW magic: 0x390C

-Latest version: 2.1
+Latest version: 0.0

 ## INSTALLATION
 You need to generate the vivado project from the TCL script after cloning the repogitory.